 - relationship issues

 Like other drugs in its class, oxycodone is prescribed in both hospital and outpatient settings to manage painful conditions.
-As an opioid, oxycodone functions by attaching to the mu, kappa, and delta receptors within the brain.
+As an opioid, it functions by attaching to the mu, kappa, and delta receptors within the brain.
 This mechanism affects the central nervous system by altering both physical and emotional perceptions of pain.
 Patients who take opioid medications like oxycodone often feel euphoric, carefree, and pain-free.
 Similar to heroin in form and function, a few weeks of use are all it takes to set the foundation for addiction.

-Due to its powerful nature, oxycodone is considered a Schedule II controlled substance that is only available with a doctor’s prescription.
+Due to its powerful nature, this drug is considered a Schedule II controlled substance that is only available with a doctor’s prescription.
 Most physicians provide this class of drug in limited quantities without multiple refills.
 However, opioids are readily available on the street or over the internet, leading to a wave of addiction in both teens and adults.
 Tragically, nearly 18,000 prescriptions opioid users die each year from overdose.

 In order to control effects of withdrawal and prevent against drug use, patients are encouraged to detox in a rehabilitation center under the care of physicians and nurses.
 While in a detox program, patients can receive help for side effects, including medications to control urges and suppress unpleasant symptoms.
 In some cases, doctors will prescribe opioid antagonists like Subutex and Suboxone that can reduce cravings and lessen the effects of opioid use in the case of relapse.